-Scene: On this spot: Horst asks Gessler for extra men, because of the rough terrain Tell is hiding they can't catch him.
+Scene: On this spot: Horst asks Gessler for extra men.
+Because of the rough terrain Tell is hiding they can't catch him.
 This monastery in the back, has a beautiful

 old church: 'Saint Michel de Frigolet.'
 As far as we know, Frigolet is only filmed for the exterior in the background (and the paths around).

 1986 Eglise Sainte Anne - In Boulbon town 2017